 Nine owns Australia’s second-most watched television channel as well as the country’s largest indoor music venue and Ticketek, an event ticketing company.
 Its most popular television programs include the Australian version of Big Brother, British motoring show Top Gear, and CBS Corp.
-(CBS)’s crime drama the Mentalist.
+(CBS:US)’s crime drama the Mentalist.

 Set up by James Packer’s grandfather Frank Packer in 1956 as Australia’s first television station, Nine’s maiden broadcast was presented by Bruce Gyngell, father of the current chief executive.